 Pokémon characters wear backpacks, Cowan! wears backpacks.
 Coincidence?
-Read up on his long term review of this piece by Hazard 4.
-Mad Duo
+Read up on his long term review of the Hazard 4 Switchback.

 First things first: Hazard 4 bags are designed with multiple uses in mind but do their main intended job well.
 The Switchback is set up for a laptop and the shoulder strap is dedicated to the left shoulder, allowing the bag to be rolled to the chest while worn.
 The secondary compartment (top most pocket) has sewn-in fabric hinges to keep it from falling totally open when accessed on the chest.
 The main compartment is a luxurious 17.7”x10.5”x6” which will support all manner of electronics or gear.
 Behind this is the laptop compartment which has similar dimensions (17.4”x10.5”x.8”) so your laptop is nice and snug.
 The bag’s padding is thick, but not so stiff that you have to fight with the compartments to free your goods.